Nbettis1/CyberSecure/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly reliable, in addition to restricting direct access to the network.
-What aspect of security do load balancers protect?_ Availability.
+Load balancers protect the availability of your web servers.
-What is the advantage of a jump box?_ It allows a single vm to access and control all of the necessary network components.
+The advantage of a jump box is a single vm to access and control all of the necessary network components.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and system metrics.
-- _What does Filebeat watch for?_ Changes to the file system.
+Filebeat watches for changes to the file system.
-- _What does Metricbeat record?_ System metrics, like uptime, or data usage.
+Metricbeat watches for changes to system metrics, like uptime, or data usage.

 The configuration details of each machine may be found below.